Grace Baptist Church of Philadelphia: Temple University

 Dr. Conwell started a program of evening classes at the church starting in 1884, which rapidly grew into Temple College.
 The church financed the college, filled many roles in the work of the college, and appointed the college's trustees until it received a university charter in 1907 and the new university's campus grew up around the church building.

 Temple Health

 Grace Baptist members, under Conwell's leadership, were compelled to serve needs when they saw them.
-The church members found Garretson Hospital, Samaritan Hospital and Greatheart, which became part of the Temple Health System.
+The church members founded Garretson Hospital, Samaritan Hospital and Greatheart, which became part of the Temple Health System.

 The Baptist Orphanage of Philadelphia

 A firehouse called Conwell to officiate at a fireman’s funeral; he lost his life while firefighting.
 The man left three children with no one to care for them.

 The same day, Conwell called on one of the church shut-ins who wanted to do something to help children in need.
 She was a gifted writer with considerable influence.
 She could write letters to encourage others to contribute to the support of an orphanage.
 The same day he met someone who sought a position in an orphanage, if possible.
 Around the same time, a doctor came to him and expressed her desire to use her skills differently, preferably to care for children in need.

 He spoke to firefighters and police officers who all asked for an orphanage, primarily to support the children of their fallen comrades.
 Conwell met with church members and asked them to pray over the need.

 Baptist Temple established The Baptist Orphanage of Philadelphia in 1879.
 It eventually became Baptist Services of Philadelphia and today exists as ChildPromise, offering residential and educational services to children and youth.